oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_install.md

 ![lxd](images/lxdd3.png)

-This piece can be changed if you need to set up the site name
+You can change this section if you want to customize the site name.

 ![lxd](images/lxdd4.png)

-Better than nothing can only mean that there is no RBAC access control for sub-user segregation
+This panel is practical, but it does not provide complete RBAC-style sub-user isolation.

 ## Manual installation (optional)

-Not recommended, just to install for some oddball environments where one-click scripts won't run, or if you want to understand the most basic LXD installation process.
+Not recommended for normal usage.
+Use it only when one-click scripts cannot run in your environment, or when you want to learn the base LXD installation process.

 ### Disable Firewall